Aviation industry to work on voluntary tracking ahead of U.N. rules

 “Things move slowly as there are so many agencies as well as companies,” Aboulafia said.
 “Throw in uncertainty on costs and technological change that might make a major investment obsolete and it is a recipe for confusion.”

-Reporting by Allison Martell in Montreal, Alwyn Scott in New York, Tim Hepher in Paris and Raju Gopalakrishnan in Singapore; Editing by Bernard Orr and Alex Richardson
+Reporting by Allison Martell in Montreal, Alwyn Scott in New York and Tim Hepher in Paris; Editing by Bernard Orr